JoshyB14/JoshyB14/README.md

 Used Jupyter and Python to analyse and clean a transactional/ banking  dataset before using Seaborn and Plotly to produce visualisations and Sklearn to predict annual salary of account holders.
 [See here](https://github.com/JoshyB14/ANZ_Data_Virtual_Internship)

 ### Quantium Data Analytics Virtual Internship
 Used Python to analyse and clean a FMCG dataset from a major supermarket, to examine spending based on loyalty card information.
 Next I examined the results of a instore trial and how this affected overall sales and customer numbers.
+[See here](https://github.com/JoshyB14/Quantium_Data_Analytics_Virtual_Internship)

 ## GitHub Stats